station-10/adobe-usage-import-public/README.md

 ### Authentication

 This project connects to the Adobe APIs using Server-toServer OAuth authentication.
-See the [Adobe documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/) for information on how to generate a private key and obtain your API credentials.
+See the [Adobe documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/) for information on how to set up a project and obtain your API credentials.

-When that is done, you'll need to create a config.json file containing your Adobe Analytics API credentials:
+When that is done, you'll need to create a config.json file containing your Adobe API credentials:

 ```json
 {